Victims of Texas, Ohio shootings included parents, students

 Merrett said she and her cousin grew up in the same church and that Oglesby worked at her children’s day care center.

-“We all grew up in this little town, Merrett said.
+“We all grew up in this little town,” Merrett said.
 “We’re all family.”

 LOGAN TURNER: ‘GENEROUS AND LOVING,’ HAD JUST TURNED 30